starship/starship/docs/vi-VN/config/README.md

 ## Jobs

-`jobs` module cho biết số lượng các jobs đang chạy.
-Mô đun sẽ được hiển thị chỉ khi có background jobs đang chạy.
-Mô đúnẽ hiển thị số lượng jobs đang chỵ nếu có nhiều hơn 1 jobs, hoặc nhiều hơn giá trị cấu hình `threshold`, nếu nó tồn tại.
+The `jobs` module shows the current number of jobs running.
+The module will be shown only if there are background jobs running.
+The module will show the number of jobs running if there is more than 1 job, or more than the `threshold` config value, if it exists.
 If `threshold` is set to 0, then the module will also show when there are 0 jobs running.

 ::: cảnh báo